ptrguide/ptrguide.github.io/edit-textures-of-models.md

 Step Four: Extracting the textures into a PNG file

-(I was having problems with pwf2tools doing this so you may have to do this through the command line for now.
-In pwf2tools, it's basically the same thing except that everything has its own button.
-It's quite self-explanatory.)
+**pwf2spm may create a blank file with no contents.
+You may want to get ptr2tools instead if the following fix doesn't work:**

+-Go to the extracted folder containing pwf2tools

+-Open the "bin" folder

+-Open pwf2int.exe, pwf2tex.exe, then pwf2spm.exe

+-Try it again.

-To get MingW, follow [the installation instructions here.](https://mgrich.github.io/html/ptr2tools)
+To get MingW and ptr2tools, follow [the installation instructions here.](https://mgrich.github.io/html/ptr2tools)

+### Using ptr2tools (command line):

-Now cd into your folder holding your int files.
+cd into your folder holding your int files.

 Then do these commands: